Nsfr750/MSR605/Docs/OMRON.md

 Error Detector Horizontal Parity Check (BCC) : even Vertical Parity Check : even
 Bit Sending Sequence LSB Priority
-*1 The HOST should sent one of “ Initial Reset “ command for transmission speed setting between the HOST and the C/R right after power turns on or down loading processing completed correctly.
-If the HOST has sent a data except “Initial Reset” command( ex.
+*1 The HOST should sent one of â€œ Initial Reset â€œ command for transmission speed setting between the HOST and the C/R right after power turns on or down loading processing completed correctly.
+If the HOST has sent a data except â€œInitial Resetâ€ command( ex.
-DLE-EOT ), it should send “Initial Reset” command after 15 ms.
+DLE-EOT ), it should send â€œInitial Resetâ€ command after 15 ms.
 ```
 ```
 1.2 Transmission Control Method